-While there are plenty of different methods for making your morning brew — from a French press to the barista-loved Chemex — unless you're a true coffee connoisseur, you're probably looking for the simplest way to get your caffeine fix in the morning.
-Which, for most people, means an automatic machine that will make a solid cup of coffee with just the push of a button.
+Unless you're a true coffee connoisseur, you're probably looking for the simplest way to get your caffeine fix in the morning.
+For most people, this most likely means an easy-to-use machine that will make a solid cup of joe with just the push of a button.

-To help you find the right one, Shop TODAY consulted with three coffee experts to find out which machines they love, so you can make the best (and most fuss-free) cup of joe every morning.
-We also searched the internet to find some other top-rated and budget-friendly options.
-To quickly jump to the category you're looking for, click on the links below or keep scrolling to see all the picks.
+To help you find the right one, Shop TODAY consulted with multiple coffee experts to find out which machines they love as well as their tips for making a good brew, so you can whip up the best (and most fuss-free) java every morning.

+Ready to upgrade your morning routine?
+We rounded up expert-approved and shopper-loved coffee makers below.
+To quickly jump to the category you're looking for, click on the links below.

 Expert-approved coffee makers